 Related Reading – How credit card interest is calculated?

 Having an emergency fund is a mainstay of solid financial planning.
 You might have your long-term investments, health insurance and credit cards that can be used for emergencies.
-But you must still have emergency fund:

 - Credit cards I have explained earlier (you eventually have to pay it back in few days).
 Also, credit cards may not be accepted at all places.
 Then what will you do?